BeakerThe1st/patterer.net/content/about.md

 We collect and store fully anonymized data about your browser, country, and screen size as well as the referring site.

-We collect and store this data through [GoatCounter](https://www.goatcounter.com), a "Privacy-aware" third-party service.
-You can view [GoatCounter's privacy policy](https://www.goatcounter.com/privacy) and [GDPR consent notices](https://www.goatcounter.com/gdpr), both of which you are agreeing to by using the site.
+We collect and store this data through [MicroAnalytics](https://microanalytics.io), a "Privacy-aware" third-party service.
+You can view [MicroaAnalytics' Privacy Policy](https://microanalytics.io/page/privacy), which you are agreeing to by using the site.

 ##### How we use log and analytics data